ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 For the example app, add this to the `MainActivity` class.

-Then it can be used like this:
+Then you can use it in this way:

 ```kotlin
       val preprocess = currentId++